 Up until the 2022 edition, 80 different teams have played in the World Cup, but only eight have won it.
 Brazil leads the podium with five titles, followed by Germany and Italy, both with four.

 Argentina will be defending the title in 2026, but to find a back-to-back World Cup champion, you must travel back to 1962, when Brazil won its second title.
 Also, four of the previous five winners came from Europe.
+Expectations for each country are shaped by their historical triumphs and moments when they lost crucial matches, influencing both market sentiment and outright winner odds.
+The ultimate goal for every team is to lift the trophy and celebrate their triumph on the world stage.

 The 2026 edition will take place in the United States, Canada, and Mexico from June 11 to July 19.
 Keep in mind that the Grand Finale will take place in the U.S., and the last time this happened, Brazil won the title.